OCaml Style Guide for Functional Programming in Software Engineering

 Indentation

-In this course you will be required to use and automatic code formatter, either ocamlformat or ocp-indent.
-Depending on what editor you are using one other the other may be the preferred option.
-The convention dictated by these formatters mandates 2 spaces per indent, as opposed to the usual 4 spaces.
-(Also, please don’t use tabs for indentation!)
+In this course you will be required to use an automatic code formatter, we recommend that you use ocamlformat as it works directly with the default course install.
+The convention dictated by ocamlformat mandates 2 spaces per indent, as opposed to the usual 4 spaces.
+(Also, please don’t use tabs for indentation!).
+To enable ocamlformat for your project you need to put an (empty) file at the root with the name .ocamlformat.
+You can simply make this file with the shell command

 To automatically format your code in VSCode, use option-shift-F on Mac or alt-shift-F on Windows.
 The following examples show how these tools indent common OCaml expressions: